deckgo/deckdeckgo/docs/docs/edit/app-edit-reveal/app-edit-reveal.md

 ## Exception

-Elements set as "to be animated" are going to be displayed in any case on mobile devices, that's a design choice.
+Elements set as "to be animated" are going to be displayed on mobile devices, that's a design choice, but if you wish to activate the animation for mobile too, you could set the deck's property `revealOnMobile` to `true`.

 > I (David here) think that it is better in terms of mobile UX.
 For example, if a slide would contain for example 10 elements, the users would have to swipe the slide 10 times before being able to read the entire content and navigate.
-I'm open to suggestion and discussion about it, ping me, open a feature request or even submit a PR if you see this differently.
+I'm open to suggestion and discussion about it, if you would rather like a different default behavior.

 ## Edit